paulocoutinhox/WebRemoteLog-Go/README.md

 1. go build
 2. ./WebRemoteLog-Go

-# Updates in Real Time
+# Updates In Real Time

 You dont need refresh your browser, everything is updated in real time.